nickooan/ntee-db/nteedb-core/README.md

 as they rewrite.

 Semantics: a `Put` **without** a ttl clears any existing one (the write replaces the record wholesale, Redis SET style).
+Counter ops are different: they **never touch a live counter's TTL in either direction** — omitting the ttl does NOT clear it (unlike `Put`), and passing one on a live counter is ignored (create-only; a window's deadline never slides under traffic).
-Counter ops apply their ttl **only when the call creates the key** — a live counter keeps its original deadline (in-place patches preserve it), and an expired counter is deleted inline and restarts from 0 with the new ttl, which is exactly the fixed-window behavior: `Incr(w, 1, time.Minute)` arms the window on the first request and restarts at 1 after it lapses.
+An **expired** counter is deleted inline and recreated fresh by the next op, and only then does the ttl argument decide: with it the new window is armed, without it the recreated counter is **immortal**.
+So for expiring windows and buckets the idiom is to pass the ttl on every call — `Incr(w, 1, time.Minute)` is a complete fixed-window rate limiter: it arms the window on the first request, is a no-op on the deadline while the window lives, and restarts at 1 with a fresh window after it lapses.
 A non-positive or repeated ttl argument returns `ErrInvalidTTL`.

 Caveat: `ByIndex*` results can transiently include an expired key until its cleanup runs (`GetMany`-backed record queries already drop it); `Stats` and